marcoguerri/marcoguerri.github.io/_posts/2016-08-27-openembedded-devshell-notes.markdown

 The feature is implemented in *openembedded-core/meta/classes/terminal.bbclass* and *openembedded-core/meta/classes/devshell.bbclass*.
-These class files define functions that build the cross compilation environment by exporting environment variables that point to the cross-toolchain and tools (e.g. *PATH*, *PKG_CONFIG_DIR*, *CFLAGS*, *LDFLAGS*, *CC*, etc).
+These class files define functions that set up the cross compilation environment by exporting environment variables that point to the cross development tools (e.g. *PATH*, *PKG_CONFIG_DIR*, *CFLAGS*, *LDFLAGS*, *CC*, etc).
 Function *emit_terminal_func* in *terminal.bbclass* creates an initialization script executed by the shell pointed by *DEVSHELL* that sets all the aforementioned variables.
 The shell is executed within the terminal emulator